lab804/labmet-server/README.md

 ![demonstrativo_1_labmet](https://cloud.githubusercontent.com/assets/22622042/19085103/771c335a-8a3f-11e6-8490-23a1b3c566d1.png)

 In this example we use only one NodeMCU and one Raspberry.
 However, multiple NodeMCU can be added to one single Raspberry, so that you have several stations in different locations using a single manager, as observed in figure 2.
-It is important to mention that the same goes for the Raspberry Pi and servers, where you have a Raspberry Pi and one or more servers.
+It is important to mention that the same goes for the Raspberry Pi and servers, where you have a Raspberry Pi connected to one or more servers.

 #### Figure 2
 ![demonstrativo_2_labmet](https://cloud.githubusercontent.com/assets/22622042/19085120/902669d8-8a3f-11e6-85ad-532257b41262.png)

-This condition is only possible if the stations are in the range of the manager's WiFi network, Which is indispensable for the components to work properly.
+This condition is only possible if the stations are in the range of the manager's WiFi network, the which is indispensable for the components to work properly.

 ## Getting Started